andrewchambers/minipeg/README.md

 ## History

 `minipeg` started as a fork of peg/leg https://www.piumarta.com/software/peg/.
-The aim of the fork is simplification (by removing removing the 'peg' out of peg/leg) and improving ease of distribution with a single file amalgamation.
+The aim of the fork is simplification (by removing the 'peg' syntax out of peg/leg) and improving ease of distribution with a single file amalgamation.

 ## References